cnoam/technion-iem-ds_lab/README.md

 The JOBS table shown in the website only shows that the job was submitted successfully.
 In a better world, the job will get status updates such as submitted, starting, failed, finished.

+## Limiting jobs per student
+    Experience showed that students submit multipe versions of their code without deleting the previous runs, so the cluster is clogged.
+    Now there is a kind of resource manager:
+    - user must be in a whitelist to be eligible to submit.
+We use ID of one of each team to get a unique value.
+    - user is limited to 3 concurrent submissions.
+When a job is finished/dead/killed, the resource manage is updated (by polling every 1 minute).
+    - the yarn/spark flow is submit -> get batch ID -> get application ID in state 'accepted' -> state starting -> state running -> state dead/success
+    - the resource data must be persistent in case the docker container is restarted.
+    - the resource data must be multi process safe (both R and W) because the Flask server runs several processes.